 For the turns (tourage)

-- Butter 125 gr. (ideally dry butter but I used Anchor, unsalted, it’s good!)
+- Butter 125 gr. (ideally dry butter or regular unsalted butter)

 Knead all together except the tourage butter, at first speed for 5′ then 10′ at the second speed, until we get very smooth dough.
 Cover it with film and keep in the fridge overnight.